KevinDHeath/NugetPackages/docs/Common.Core/README.md

 ## About
-The Common Core package contains useful classes and interfaces for .NET components.
+The Common.Core package provides classes and interfaces for .NET components.

-See [Change Log](https://github.com/KevinDHeath/NuGetPackages/tree/main/src/Common/Core) for release notes.
+See [Change Log](https://github.com/KevinDHeath/NuGetPackages/tree/main/src/Common/Core#commoncore) for all release notes.

 ## Key Features
 It provides: